christian-taillon/christian-taillon.github.io/docs/clamav.markdown

 ---

-This guide aims to equip entry-level information security professionals with the knowledge to proficiently utilize ClamAV, ensuring robust security measures against potential threats.
+This guide aims to equip entry-level information security professionals with the knowledge to proficiently utilize ClamAV.